Skip to main content

 Sync Targets

-Choose which AI tools this project's agents should be synced to:
+Choose which AI tools this project's agents should be synced to.
+Each target generates its output in the expected location for that tool:

 Gitignore